open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/serverless.md

 ### Add HTTP call to function

-The following code makes a call to the OpenTemetry web site to demonstrate an outbound call
+The following code makes a call to the OpenTemetry web site to demonstrate an outbound call.

 ```javascript
 /* index.js */